Georacer/ap_controller_analysis/tecs_analysis_2/notes.md

 - [ ] TECS_THR_DAMP doesn't seem to have a positive effect in the default simulation.
 At 0 the performance is OK.
 As the value increases, the airspeed/altitude overshoot becomes more and more.
 This parameter seems to works as a true damper to energy regulation.
 - [ ] TECS_CLMB_MAX will be capped as max_climb_condition probably due to expected pitch saturation well before throttle saturation.
 Same for TECS_SINK_MIN.
 - [ ] When PTCH_LIM_MAX_DEG is set past the required pitch for a max climb, then any higher value isn't harmful.
+- [ ] Both a max pitch and max throttle will trigger a max climb condition, leading to reduction of climb rate limit.
+So don't try to hit a sustained climb with 100% throttle.
+- [ ] During an overspeed dive, the unconstrained pitch can easily hit the lower limit.
+The `integSEB_delta` is probably large enough that the integrators aren't wound any more.
+This results in pitch not reducing anymore and the descent rate isn't being met.
+In general the max descent condition is overly pessimistic.
+- [ ] Too slow a pitch angle control is detrimental to TECS.
+It can be that climb behaves differently to descent.

+## Don't forget

+- [ ] Explain methodology.
+- [ ] Mention total number of simulations.
+- [ ] When discussing the effect of pitch tuning, show some attitude control plots.